cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 https://saalck-uky.primo.exlibrisgroup.com/discovery/openurl?institution=01SAA_UKY&vid=01SAA_UKY:UKY&date=20220701&issue=3%2F4&isbn=&spage=246&title=Serials%20Librarian&atitle=%22Through%20a%20Glass,%20Darkly%22:%20Lessons%20Learned%20Starting%20over%20as%20an%20Electronic%20Resources%20Librarian.&sid=EBSCO:Library,%20Information%20Science%20%26%20Technology%20Abstracts:156075536&volume=81&pages=246-252&issn=0361526X&au=Brown,%20Daniel&genre=article&ID=doi:10.1080%2F0361526X.2021.2008581
 ```

-If we look closely at those links
+Look closely at those links
 (scroll to the right to view their entirety),
-you can see that the article's **metadata** is
+and you will see that the article's **metadata** is
 embedded in the URLs.
-Among other things, you can see the
+Among other things,
-publication title, the article title,
+you can see the publication title, the article title,
 the author's name, the DOI, and more.

 That metadata is used to trigger a search